gouline/dbt-metabase/README.rst

 * ``MB_DATABASE``

-If any one of the above is present in the environment, the corresponding CLI flag is not needed unless overriding the environement value.
+If any one of the above is present in the environment, the corresponding CLI flag is not needed unless overriding the environment value.
 In the absence of a CLI flag, dbt-metabase will first look to the environemnt for any env vars to inject, then we will look to the config.yml for cached defaults.
 Thus the order of precedence is:

 Programmatic Invocation